objektwerks/scalafx.form/README.md

 >Debug in ```Model``` shows ```Person.nameProperty``` changes are never reflected in ```Person.name```.

 >So, is creating case classes with ScalaFx properties the only solution?
-To wit:
+For instance:
 ```
 final case class Person(name: ObjectProperty[String]):
 final case class Model(person: ObjectProperty[Person])